juvie3/catsagram2/README.md

 ## My First Website

-To run it:
+It runs on Node.js:

-Clone to local repository, and in root directory run 'node app.js'
+Clone to local repository, and in the root directory use command 'node app.js'